-And of course, no matter what use you have in mind for the treadmill, a strong, smooth, and responsive motor and a reasonably cushioned running/walking deck are key features to look out for.
+And of course, no matter what use you have in mind for the treadmill, a strong, smooth, and responsive motor and a reasonably cushioned running/walking deck are the essential key features to take into consideration.

 Which are the best treadmills?

 For most users, the NordicTrack Commercial 1750 is the only machine you'll ever need.
-Despite the name, this treadmill is meant for use at home; and there is seemingly no end to the number of well-earned kudos it draws for its balance of power, build quality, and features, all at a reasonably accessibly priced.
+Despite the name, this treadmill is designed for home use; and there is seemingly no end to the number of well-earned kudos it draws for its balance of power, build quality, and features, all at a reasonably accessible price.

 If interactive, entertaining workouts are your priority, you can't go wrong with the NordicTrack Commercial 2750.
 This treadmill offers an impressive bump in terms of functionality, with almost all the bells and whistles you'd get from a Peloton treadmill — at a significantly better value.

 However, those aren't your only two options for great at-home workouts.
 Continue scrolling, because we've put a retired personal trainer to work choosing the best treadmills for every budget or use — including an extra-quiet model that's less likely to disturb your family or the neighbors, and perfectly capable machines to suit budgets of less than $1,500, $1,000, and $500.

 We chose the NordicTrack Commercial 1750 as the best all-around treadmill because it offers an unbeatable mix of award-winning features and builds quality, all at a very reasonable price.